CortexFlow/CortexBrain/README.md

 ## What is CortexBrain?

-CortexBrain is a robust simulation framework developed by CortexFlow, designed to simplify the simulation of IoT devices.
+CortexBrain is a simulation framework developed by CortexFlow, designed to simplify the simulation of IoT devices.
 Our goal is to model various IoT sensor properties, including smart lights, accelerometers, gyroscopes, and temperature sensors.
 With CortexBrain, you can simulate IoT sensors, place them on a geolocalized map, monitor key metrics, and simulate specific scenarios.

 ## Features